shown in other instead.

 The world logic has a number of functions that are used to code logic of the application.
 Initialization function of the world logic (init()) is used to create objects and initialize all other necessary resources on the world load.
 Shutdown function (shutdown()) is called when the world is unloaded and is used to delete resources that were created during the logic execution to avoid memory leaks.

 But what about the frame-by-frame update?
-In the world logic, this update is performed within the main loop that has three blocks for that:
+In the world logic, this update is performed within the main loop that has the following blocks for that:

 - update() can contain any logic: control what to render on the screen and how to do it, render to textures, create nodes, call console commands, etc.